mknet/slides_cross_platform_rust/slides.md

 # like them? see https://unsplash.com/collections/94734566/slidev
 image: ./images/title.png
 # some information about your slides (markdown enabled)
-title: Ein Core, sie zu rosten
+title: One core to rust them all
 info: |
   ## Slidev Starter Template
   Presentation slides for developers.